-A first-of-its-kind travel program transforming villages around the Kangchendzonga National Park - A UNESCO World Heritage Site - into self-contained eco-tourism destinations through slow, meaningful travel.
+A first-of-its-kind travel program transforming villages around Sikkim's Kongchendzonga National Park into sustainable & regenerative tourism destinations through slow, meaningful travel.

 CORE